Saturday November 13, 2010

 The end of apple season approaches.
 While Reed Valley stays open until November 29th (Kentuckians: go! go!), with late harvest apples still in their prime, many of the trees from the early harvest have shed their leaves and started to hunker down for the winter.

 So, if you haven’t already hit up an orchard, go while you still have time.
 Enjoy varieties of apples you won’t see the rest of the year, taste something new.
-Spend a little time in your kitchen, use my recipe for ultra flaky pastry dough and crank out some pies or turnovers.
-If, like Dan, you think of turnovers as “carb loaded junk” try a savory Caramelized Onion and Apple tart instead.
+Spend a little time in your kitchen, use my recipe for blitz dough and crank out some tasty apple treats.
+If, like Dan, you think of turnovers as “carb loaded junk” try a savory Caramelized Onion and Apple tart.
 Make the most of the fall crop while the air’s still crisp.

 21 comments and counting